ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/sustainability/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

 {{#wb-req item="2c" requirement="Discuss with your counselor how having too much “stuff” affects you, your family, and your community.
 Include the following: the financial impact, time spent, maintenance, health, storage, and waste.
-Include in your discussion the practices that can be used to avoid accumulating too much "stuff.""}}
+Include in your discussion the practices that can be used to avoid accumulating too much \"stuff.\""}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}